1 in 5 of our patients' care is paid for by a gift in a Will

 400 patients and their families cared for are helped in their own homes as well as in the hospice thanks to gifts in Wills left by people like you.
 People like Andy Wise.

 Andy was cared for at the hospice for nine weeks and his wife Christina continues to support the hospice, regularly fundraising and often popping in to see the nurses and volunteers that looked after her husband.

 Why make a Will?

 A Will is vital if you wish to be certain as to who will benefit from your money and other possessions when you die.
-Without a Will the law provides as to who gets what and this may not reflect your real wishes.
+Without a Will the law presides over who gets what and this may not reflect your wishes.
 For example, some people incorrectly assume that on their death everything they own will automatically go to their partner.
 However, this is not invariably the case and making a Will guarantees your wishes will be met.

 In addition, a Will allows you to specify funeral arrangements and to ensure those that you care about, especially children, are provided for and it will give you the opportunity to appoint a guardian for your children.

 Having your Will professionally written may also help you to reduce Inheritance Tax.

 The absence of a Will can cause a great deal of anxiety and worry for your loved ones at the distressing and difficult time of your death.
 Everyone who is aged 18 or over is entitled to make a Will, so for the sake of the people and charities you care about, it is important you have a valid Will in place.

 Make a gift to the hospice in your Will

 When making a Will your family and loved ones are your priority, however after taking into account their needs, you may consider making a gift to St Elizabeth Hospice.